egeslittlehelper/egeslittlehelper/README.md

-### Hi fellow coders
+### Hi fellow coders :alien:
-   I'm a freshman from Bilkent University , majoring in computer science.
+   :sunglasses: I'm a freshman from Bilkent University , majoring in computer science.
-   I'm quite new so just learning everything I can :)
+   :see_no_evil: I'm quite new so just learning everything I can

 <!--
 **egeslittlehelper/egeslittlehelper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.